Diriliş: Ertuğrul: Season 4

 It is believed that Ertuğrul is dead despite the truth being that he is actually captured by some slave traders.
 Meanwhile, Emir Sadettin convinces Dündar, Ertuğrul's brother and the new Kayı Bey, into selling Hanlı Pazar and moving back to Gündoğdu's tribe but is stopped upon Ertuğrul's return and is forthwith banished.
 After Ertuğrul's son, Gündüz, is kidnapped, Ertuğrul declares war against Karacahisar and is successful in conquering it.
 Following Ares' capture, Ertuğrul takes him to the Sultan and tells him to confess to the Sultan about Sadettin Köpek's misdeeds.
 The plan nearly works but Köpek is saved by the Sultan's wife, Mahperi, and leads to an event turning Ares, later killed by Noyan, into a Muslim.
 Soon after that, the Sultan is poisoned to death and Köpek's increase in power in the palace creates problems for the new Sultan, Gıyaseddin.
 Gıyaseddin allies with Ertuğrul and with the help of Hüsamettin Karaca, Köpek is beheaded.
 Halime dies in childbirth, giving birth to Ertuğrul's third and youngest son - the prophesied Osman.
-After this, Ertuğrul faces the return of Noyan but is successful in defeating him and his devious sister, Alangoya, who attempted to Osman.
+After this, Ertuğrul faces the return of Noyan but is successful in defeating him and his devious sister, Alangoya, who attempted to kill Osman.
 Noyan prepares for a battle, historically known as the Battle of Köse Dağ, and the Kayı move to Söğüt.